Posted:a month ago

 We have different levels of classes.
 When people first come in, they're in a foundations class.
 In a foundations class, you're learning some fundamental things, including basic terminology, movements, and some techniques.
 That class is also when you're first being introduced to the concept,

 This is how we train.
 This is our culture.

-A good example is that I will show them a handshake: put your hand out, clap and a fist bump.
+A good example that I will show them is a handshake: put your hand out, clap, and then do a fist bump.
 That's our handshake.
 What does that mean?
 It means,

 That's an example of what I teach the class all the time.
-I show that with one of my high-level instructors to the new guy.
-Right from the very beginning starting to instill in their mind, this is what we do here.
+I show that handshake, with one of my high-level instructors, to the new guy.
+Right from the very beginning, I start to instill in their mind, this is what we do here.

-Also, the concept of 'the old monkeys teach new monkeys'.
+Also, I use the concept of 'the old monkeys teach new monkeys'.
 If I have 30 guys in the gym who are trained and who understand that culture, it's not just me having to constantly remind somebody.
-If a new guy comes in and he starts going too hard I might not even see it, but more senior people are going to be like,
+If a new guy comes in and he starts going too hard, I might not even see it, but more senior people are going to be like,

 Hey, hey, you have to relax.
 In this gym, this is how we do things.
 We don't want to hurt each other.

 The same things I said, they pass on to the next generation as well.
 Older monkeys teach the new monkeys.